 The release into the containment is shown in Fig. 5.55 for caesium, Fig. 5.56 for iodine, Fig. 5.57 for silver, Fig. 5.58 for tellurium, Fig. 5.59 for xenon and Fig. 5.60 for molybdenum.
 Where available, the diagrams include error bars corresponding to the experimental uncertainty (1 standard deviation).
-In case of the noble gases both versions predict practically the same values, which are in good agreement with the experiment.
-In case of the other elements the corrected dataset predicts slightly higher releases into the containment.
+In case of all elements both versions predict practically the same values, which are in good agreement with the experiment.
 In case of iodine and caesium the predictions are enveloped by the given experimental uncertainties.
 For other elements no such open information is available.
-Even though in most cases a slightly higher prediction means a higher overprediction of the experimental values, the fix in the dataset was necessary and the differences stay at a reasonable level.

 In what form iodine enters the containment is highly important.
-Contrary to previous tests, where iodine was almost entirely injected in an aerosol form, in the FPT-3 test 87,7 % of the iodine released into the containment was in gaseous form and only to a lesser extent in an aerosol form (12,3 %).
-This behaviour is not well captured by the version 3.4, which predicted about 72 % of aerosol, and only 28 % gaseous iodine to enter the containment.
-On the other hand, the version 3.3.1 with the corrected dataset predicts the iodine being almost only in aerosol form, the 3.4 version being a vast improvement.
+Contrary to previous tests, where iodine was almost entirely injected in an aerosol form, in the FPT-3 test 87,7 % of the iodine released into the containment was in gaseous form and only to a lesser extent in an aerosol form (12.3 %).
+This behaviour is not well captured by either versions, both predicting about 72 % of aerosol, and only 28 % gaseous iodine to enter the containment.
+On the other hand, previous versions predicted the iodine being almost only in aerosol form.